 PVHH is working on an energy efficient duplex in Amherst in 2016-2017 as well as planning for construction of two energy efficient new construction projects in Greenfield and Amherst to break ground in Spring 2017.
 PVHH tries to incorporate many sustainable practices into our construction process and builds all new homes to ENERGY STAR standards.

-The Green Building Intern for Spring 2017 would be assisting PVHH in building organizational capacity by providing support to our volunteer build team leaders.
+The Green Building Intern for Summer 2017 would be assisting PVHH in building organizational capacity by providing support to our volunteer build team leaders.
 The intern would be tasked with creating tasks in three main areas:

 - Document Construction Process – Through photographs, video, writing and other techniques document the techniques being used at our build site with an emphasis on green building techniques.
 Assist the build team in maintaining a list of all plan changes and incorporating sustainable practices.
 The goal of this documentation is both short and long term – to assist the volunteers sharing information from one week to the next and to assist the planning of future projects.
 Take notes at build team meetings as requested.